librenms/librenms/doc/Extensions/Rancid.md

 `sudo /usr/lib/rancid/bin/clogin -f /var/lib/rancid/.cloginrc <device hostname>`

-NOTE: IF you run into a 'diffie-hellmen' kind of error, then it is because your Linux distro is using newer encyryprtion methods etc. This is basically just letting you know that the device you tested on is running an outdated encryption type.
+NOTE: IF you run into a 'diffie-hellmen' kind of error, then it is because your Linux distro is using newer encryption methods etc. This is basically just letting you know that the device you tested on is running an outdated encryption type.
 I recommend updating downstream device if able.
 If not, the following should fix: